oracle/oracle-database-operator/docs/privateai/scale_out_privateai.md

     kubectl get all -n pai
     ```

-    You will see, additional Kubernetes Pods getting deployed once the scale out is done automatically.
+    You should see additional Kubernetes Pods being deployed automatically after the Scale Out is done.